Games Played 177

 A knee reconstruction grounded the Birdman for much of the 2008 and 2009 seasons, but at 31-years-old he returned in style in 2009 to claim the AFL Mark of the Year with a huge grab against Carlton.
 He retired in 2010 after 177 games and is equal-eighth on the Club’s all-time goalkicking list alongside Darren Jarman.

 After five years leading Brisbane’s Physical Performance unit, Burton returned to Adelaide in October of 2015 to head up the Club’s High Performance department.
-He was named Head of Football at the Crows in 2016.
+He was Head of Football at the Crows in 2016 until 2019.